 What I’ve found in China (and Hong Kong) is that it’s pretty normal for people to join your table when you’re eating out.
 Some people view this as an outdated practice and a way for the establishment to make more money but when you’re heading to a well known place like Jia Jia Tang Bao and there’s limited seating capacity, I actually don’t mind it.
 If I’m travelling on my own, I don’t need a table for 5 people, and if I’m only in a place for a few days I don’t mind taking a spare seat to cut down the queueing time.

 That said, Jia Jia Tang Bao was one of the first places I wanted to visit in Shanghai after hearing that they did amazing xiao long bao.
 I had been obsessing over these in Singapore so felt keen to try some that weren’t from Din Tai Fung.
 There was another place a bit further away called Fuchun Xiao Long Bao that I’d heard was good too but didn’t have time.
 If you’re there for a bit longer, maybe you can try both!
 The place itself is quite small with only about 6 tables and plastic stools.
 You can see the dumplings being made fresh behind a screen and there are red paddles hanging on the wall to show you what flavours are still available.
-These are written in Mandarin so if you’re going later in the day this is probably a good time to use the google translate app – if you don’t speak the language.
+These are written in Chinese so if you’re going later in the day this is probably a good time to use the google translate app – if you don’t speak the language.
 The best time to go though is probably around 10am when the queue isn’t long and everything is still available.
 If you want to pork xiao long bao you can only order them in the morning – whether this is due to them being considered a breakfast item or selling out quickly due to popularity, I’m not sure.
 Probably a mixture of both.
 If you like crab xiao long bao, they serve these all day.
 12 dumplings was roughly about £2, which is amazing!
-In comparison to Din Tai Fung, the dumplings were a bit thicker but they were still good in their own way!
+In comparison to Din Tai Fung, the dumplings had slightly thicker skins but they were still great!

 I feel like I say this a lot but Tiger Sugar is my favourite bubble tea place, they were the first ones to introduce the brown sugar milk tea concept!
 If you’ve never tried it before you need to try it here first.
 I always thought that I wasn’t a bubble tea person but it turns out I’d just never had a good one until I tried them in Asia!
 This particular branch is located around the Tian Zi Fang area – not within the maze of shops, but on the streets surrounding it.
 I think it’s pretty new so you won’t find anything about it by googling – believe me, I did a quick check before I visited.
 Priorities.